JaapvanEkris/openrowingmonitor/docs/Architecture.md

     Stopped --> [*]
 ```

-Please note:
+> [!NOTE]

-* `handleRotationImpulse` implements all these state transitions, where the state transitions for the end of an interval and the end of a session are handled individually as the metrics updates differ slightly.
+> `handleRotationImpulse` implements all these state transitions, where the state transitions for the end of an interval and the end of a session are handled individually as the metrics updates differ slightly.

+> [!NOTE]
-* A session being 'stopped' can technically be turned into a 'Paused' by sending the 'startOrResume' command to the `handleCommand` function of `SessionManager.js`.
+> A session being 'stopped' can technically be turned into a 'Paused' by sending the 'startOrResume' command to the `handleCommand` function of `SessionManager.js`.
+Some peripherals send this command routinely.

 In a nutshell: